rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 touch .babelrc
 {{< /highlight >}}

 Now you can add the configuration for Babel, which you have previously added in your *package.json*, in the *.babelrc* file.
 Don't forget to remove the configuration in the *package.json* afterward.
-It should be configured at only one place.
+It needs to be configured at only one place.

 *.babelrc*

 {{< highlight javascript >}}
 {
   "presets": [
-    "env",
-    "react",
-    "stage-2"
+    "@babel/preset-env",
+    "@babel/preset-react"
   ]
 }
 {{< /highlight >}}

-You are set up to build your first React component now.
+Babel enables you to use future JavaScript in your browser, because it transpiles it down to vanilla JavaScript.
+Now you are set up to build your first React component now.

 {{% chapter_header "React Setup in a Webpack + Babel Project" "react-setup" %}}